Word list

 might

-MIME stands for "Multipurpose Internet Mail Extensions," and thus refers specifically to email.
-In non-email contexts, use media type instead.
-If you feel that'll be ambiguous to an audience familiar with the term MIME, then you can write media (MIME) type for clarity.
+MIME stands for "Multipurpose Internet Mail Extensions," and was originally used to refer to email standards.
+Don't use MIME when you mean media type.
+If you feel that might be ambiguous to an audience familiar with the term MIME, then you can write media (MIME) type for clarity.

 mobile